HelinData/SGM_API_Documentation/README.md

 ### Create a Schedule

-Create a new curtailment schedule for a site.
+Create a new curtailment schedule in UTC for a site.

 ```bash
 curl -X POST "https://smartsolar.polarisedge.com/v1/schedules" \